Suchti18/jpackageTUI/README.md

 # jpackageTUI

-jpackageTUI is a Textual User Interface (TUI) designed to simplify the usage of the jpackage tool for exporting java projects.
+jpackageTUI is a Textual User Interface (TUI) designed to simplify the usage of the jpackage tool for exporting Java projects.
 The tool is currently in its early development phase, providing basic functionality to streamline simple tasks.

 ---